Wolverine971/9takes/src/blog/enneagram/enneagram-types-and-career-choices.md

 ---
-title: 'Enneagram & Careers: Discover Your Path'
+title: 'Enneagram & Careers: Discover a Path all 9 types'
 description: 'Explore ideal careers for each Enneagram type and discover how personality traits can guide your professional path in this insightful article.'
 author: 'DJ Wayne'
 date: '2023-11-29'
 loc: 'https://9takes.com/blog/enneagram/enneagram-types-and-career-choices'
-lastmod: '2024-05-04'
+lastmod: '2024-07-12'
 changefreq: 'monthly'
 priority: '0.6'
 published: true